-This machine features advanced Swedish filter technology that can capture 99% of airborne pollutants, including viruses, pollen, dust, pet dander, mould, and bacteria.
-It also eliminates odours using an activated carbon filter, whether they be smells from cooking, smoking, or outdoor fires.
+This machine features advanced Swedish filter technology that can capture 99% of airborne pollutants, including viruses, pollen, dust, pet dander, mold, and bacteria.
+It also eliminates odors using an activated carbon filter, whether they be smells from cooking, smoking, or outdoor fires.

 This Blueair purifier is also wonderfully quiet—no louder than a whisper on the lowest speed setting.
 Even the highest setting is about as loud as rainfall so we definitely can’t object.
 Team with a great mattress and high-quality sheets and you’ll be asleep in no time.

 Best for: Easy breathing meets effortless elegance.
 Colours: Black and white.